SansGuidon/bookmarks/README.md

   * Genre/Platform : [Single Player Switch Games](https://whatoplay.com/switch/single-player/) and [Open World Switch Games](https://whatoplay.com/switch/open-world/)
   * Similar games : [Slain: Back from Hell on Switch](https://whatoplay.com/switch/slain-back-from-hell/)
 * [RAWG](https://rawg.io/) - Discover your next favorite game | The largest video game database and video game discovery service powered by you!.
 RAWG is building its database as an infotainment and discovery tool where every user can build its own library of video games and find out about new titles. | RAWG is officially the largest video game database in the world
+* [Movix.ai](https://movix.ai/) - Discover your movie in a few clicks | Movix.ai is a movie recommendation service based on artificial intelligence and Deep Learning.
+Click movies and tags you like and the system will do the rest — in a few clicks, Movix adapts to your preferences and gives you movies worth watching.

 ## App discovery
 * [Y Combinator](https://news.ycombinator.com/show) - Hacker news Show : where people share their work.
 Related : :star: [**Newest Show HN**](https://news.ycombinator.com/shownew)